alco/go_pil/Readme.md

 ## Sample timings ##

-Here are sample timings from my Mac Mini Core i5 2.5 GHz.
+Here are sample timings from my MacBook Pro Core i7 2.2 GHz.
 These are timings from one run, not averages, but they're representative enough.

     +---------------------------------------------+------------+
     |                   | Python, ms | Go, ms     | Go tip, ms |